-Only members who have successfully completed [department/office]-approved training may be issued and carry the CED.
+Only members who have successfully completed department-approved training may be issued and carry the CED.

 CEDs are issued for use during a member's current assignment.
-Those leaving a particular assignment may be required to return the device to the [department/office]'s inventory.
+Those leaving a particular assignment may be required to return the device to the department's inventory.

-Officers shall only use the CED and cartridges that have been issued by the [Department/Office].
-Uniformed officers who have been issued the CED shall wear the device in an approved holster.
-Non-uniformed officers may secure the CED in the driver's compartment of their vehicles.
+Officers shall only use the CED and cartridges that have been issued by the Department.
+Uniformed officers who have been issued the CED shall wear the device in an approved holster on their person.
+Non-uniformed officers may secure the CED in the driver's compartment of their vehicle.

-Members carrying the CED should perform a spark test prior to every shift.
+Members carrying the CED should perform a spark test on the unit once a month..

-Officers who carry the CED while in uniform shall carry it in a weak-side holster on the side opposite the duty weapon (Penal Code § 13660).
+When carried while in uniform officers shall carry the CED in a weak-side holster on the side opposite the duty weapon.

-- (a) All CEDs shall be clearly and distinctly marked to differentiate them from the duty weapon and any other device. - (b) Whenever practicable, officers should carry two or more cartridges on their person when carrying the CED. - (c) Officers shall be responsible for ensuring that the issued CED is properly maintained and in good working order. - (d) Officers should not hold a firearm and the CED at the same time.
+- (a) All CEDs shall be clearly and distinctly marked to differentiate them from the duty weapon and any other device. - (b) Whenever practicable, officers should carry two or more cartridges on their person when carrying the CED. - (c) Officers shall be responsible for ensuring that their issued CED is properly maintained and in good working order. - (d) Officers should not hold both a firearm and the CED at the same time.